 On the beach, we walked back toward Heron House.
 The beach was wide and smooth with the tide out, about twenty feet down to the edge of the water.

 We could see the body as soon as we stepped toward the water.
-It was back in the direction of Heron House — a black mound in the almost trackless sand.
+It was a black mound in the almost trackless sand.

 Not that the sand was pristine — the high tide and the storm had swept in bracken and crabs and some other things that I couldn’t identify.
 This detritus went up to the edge of the rise that led up to the houses, indicating, to my inexpert eye, that the high tide the night before had covered the whole beach in this area.

 As we got closer to the body, Rhonda gestured at a specific point on the beach, clearly telling me that I was to get that close and no closer.
 I complied.
 I knew Rhonda well enough by this point to be able to tell when she was open to jokes and teasing, and when she wasn’t.

-From that point, I was able to see the impressions of footprints between body and the “staircase” that led up to Heron House.
+From that vantage point, I was able to see the impressions of footprints between the body and the “staircase” that led up to Heron House.
 They were the only footprints that I could see.

 It was interesting to watch Rhonda examine the body.
 It was the first time I’d really had the opportunity to watch her in that process, and she seemed to know what she was doing.
 She could be pretty breezy when talking about death, at least with me (“So, you’ve got a body?”), but she was very serious about her actual work.
 There were no jokes now.